Home Senior Products Selecting the Proper Toilet Height for Seniors

 Is a Round or Elongated Toilet Better for Seniors?

 Elongated toilets take up more space in the bathroom; however, elongated toilets offer more sitting area.
-If your bathroom is smaller, it makes sense to go with a round bowl.
-A round bowl will give you extra maneuvering space if you use a walker, scooter, or wheelchair.
+If your bathroom is smaller, it makes sense to go with a round toilet and round bowl instead of an elongated toilet.
+A round toilet bowl will give you extra maneuvering space if you use a walker, scooter, or wheelchair.

-Many adults find them more comfortable.
-The sloped angle inside the bowel can prevent splashback, a feature many men appreciate.
+Many adults find elongated toilets more comfortable.
+The sloped angle inside the elongated toilet bowl can prevent splash back, a feature many men appreciate.
 You’ll have to decide which option works best for you when deciding on either a round or elongated bowl design.

 Toilet Alternatives and Accessories for Seniors